Elbridge Colby: East Asia

-Colby has to date claimed that he hopes for the US to scale back its support of Ukraine and to instead focus on China as America’s primary geopolitical threat.
-Yet there is good reason to disbelieve this claim.
-It is instead more probable that Colby is simply using China as a pretext to scale back US commitments more broadly.

-— Brian Hioe, in New Bloom Magazine, 28 July 2025.

 Despite his reputation as a China hawk, Colby does not describe the Chinese Communist Party (CCP) or CCP general secretary Xi Jinping as "evil" and rejects a "cartoonish account" of China as "unstoppably rapacious", believing China to be a "rising power" with "a rational interest in expanding their sphere and believing themselves to be aggrieved and put upon".
 He supports treating China with respect and a "strong shield of disincentive", continuing by saying that his policy is "status quo.
 My strategy is not designed to suppress or humiliate China… I believe China could achieve a reasonable conception of the rejuvenation of the great Chinese nation, consistent with the achievement of my strategy.
 If you put all that together, that looks like somebody who is advocating for peace based on a realistic reading of the world."
 He also believes the U.S. should not seek to change China's internal politics or ideological system as long as China does not seek regional hegemony.

 Colby supports deprioritizing North Korea, telling Yonhap News Agency in May 2024 that the "fundamental fact is that North Korea is not a primary threat to the U.S." and it "would not be rational to lose multiple American cities to just deal with North Korea".
 He called on South Korea to take "overwhelming responsibility" for its own defense against North Korea, with the U.S. getting involved only if China gets involved.
 He also said United States Forces Korea should be focused on protecting South Korea from possible Chinese attacks instead of being "held hostage to dealing with the North Korean problem".
 He supports transferring wartime operational control from the U.S. to South Korea, while signaling his openness to South Korea acquiring nuclear weapons.
 He said the denuclearization of North Korea was an "impossibly far-fetched" idea, instead calling to focus on more "attainable" goals such as arms control focused on limiting the range of North Korean intercontinental ballistic missiles.
 He advocates for Japan to spend more on its military, telling The Nikkei in September 2024 that Japan should spend 3% of its GDP on military.